klocus/nexbau-customizer/README.md

 ### Cloning and forking of this repository is prohibited.
 This is not a free license project!

-Copyright by NEXBAU Sp. z o.o.
+Copyright by Paweł Klockiewicz for NEXBAU Sp. z o.o.
 All rights reserved.